 Figure 10 and Figure 11 detail the Kaplan-Meier estimates of aneurysm-related complications (ARC) for subjects in the LEOPARD Trial with and without Type II endoleak, respectively.
-As shown in the data below, the long-term performance of the AFX/AFX2 Bifurcated (with the DURAPLY ePTFE graft) is supported with 82.6% of subjects being free from ARC at 3-Years (inclusive of Type II endoleaks) and 91.6% of subjects being free from ARC at 3-Years (inclusive of Type II endoleaks) and 91.6% of subjects being free from ARC at 3-Years (inclusive of Type II endoleaks) and 91.6% of subjects being free from ARC at 3-Years (inclusive of Type II endoleaks) and 91.6% of subjects being free from ARC at 3-Years (inclusive of Type II endoleaks).
+As shown in the data below, the long-term performance of the AFX/AFX2 Bifurcated (with the DURAPLY ePTFE graft) is supported with 82.6% of subjects being free from ARC at 3-Years (inclusive of Type II endoleaks) and 91.6% of subjects being free from ARC at 3-Years (exclusive of Type II endoleaks).
 This is compared to the comparator group results of 79.8% and 89.7%, respectively.